maldoinc/wireup/docs/pages/configuration.md

 ## Loading Configuration

 Configuration is passed to the container during creation as a dictionary.
-A common pattern is to read from environment variables and map them to known configuration keys.

 ```python
 import wireup